vtexdocs/dev-portal-content/docs/guides/Integration Guides/pii-compliant-accounts/profile-system.md

 }
 [/block]

-[block:callout]
-{
-  "type": "danger",
-  "body": "When implementing your integration:\n- Do not forget to check the [Adaptations and limitations](https://developers.vtex.com/vtex-rest-api/docs/adaptations-and-limitations) that impact other integrations.\n- Note that, at the moment, Master Data triggers are not supported by the PII compliant Profile System."
+>❗ When implementing your integration:\n- Do not forget to check the [Adaptations and limitations](https://developers.vtex.com/vtex-rest-api/docs/adaptations-and-limitations) that impact other integrations.\n- Note that, at the moment, Master Data triggers are not supported by the PII compliant Profile System.
-}
-[/block]

 ## Permission

 To use the Profile System features, ensure you have the appropriate [License Manager resources](https://help.vtex.com/tutorial/license-manager-resources--3q6ztrC8YynQf6rdc6euk3) enabled for that user.